Superalgos/Superalgos/README.md

 Each testing session has its own set of parameters.
 This allows you to configure different trading sessions with different parameters, and go back and forth between them as required.
 For instance, you may have different backtesting sessions with different date ranges, different exchange fees or different slippage settings.

-> If any of these parameters are missing from the configuration of the testing session, the app's fallback mechanism will look for the parameters at the trading system level and use those settings instead.
+> **NOTE:** If any of these parameters are missing from the configuration of the testing session, the app's fallback mechanism will look for the parameters at the trading system level and use those settings instead.

 We covered the *Base Asset* parameter when explaining [trading systems](#trading-system).
 Let's now review the rest.